 Each week is a sprint.
 Sprint goals are set for the following workshop where progress is reviewed.
 We do a lot of pitching and company-building in a short amount of time!

 We assume that some smart people helped you build your prototype and maybe are already working on turning that into a usable product.
 In the application process, we'll want to understand how you are using Artificial Intelligence or the blockchain in the creation of your product.
 As a result, you should largely rely on the technical skills on your team - and not BRIIA - to develop your product.
 The workshops and Accelerator program will focus on the company-building and category-building aspects of being an AI or blockchain-powered company.
 The program includes:

 - 12 weeks with a peer group of companies creating AI/ML or blockchain products/services

 - Focused workshops on AI trends, data privacy, cybersecurity as needed

 Admittance to the Accelerator Program is by application only.
-If admitted, there is no out-of-pocket cost to the entrepreneur and team for office space, the 12-week program, mentoring and all of the in-kind benefits that our partners and sponsors provide to admitted companies.
-We also have community memberships available that include physical space for entrepreneurs that are not in the Accelerator program.
+If admitted, there is no out-of-pocket cost to the entrepreneur and team for office space, the 12-week program, or mentoring.
+You will also have full access to all of the in-kind benefits that our partners and sponsors provide to admitted companies.
+We also have community memberships available for your fourth, fifth and nth team member that include physical space in the BRIIA facility.

 Soon after the end of the three-month program, we'll organize an Investor Demo Day where angel investors and venture capitalists will check out your technology and listen to your pitch.
 We'll coach you so you're as effective as possible, and do everything we can do to help you acquire follow on funding.
 As a value to you, we are continuously meeting with VCs and investors in and out of the Tri-Valley region.
 If you are well-prepared, we will do our best to connect you with the right sources of capital.